 Increase the amount of input in the minority language.
 Or, decrease your majority language use.
+Bilingual parenting expert Adam Beck calls exposure and need the two “core conditions” for language learning.
 Perhaps you have a plan in place, and you’re being consistent, but your child still won’t speak the minority language.
 There’s no harm in reassessing your strategies and increasing the minority language.
 We’ve had to do it a few times along the journey in my home.
 English is a strong force in our kids’ lives!
 All of the items in the list above for increasing the need would also naturally increase your child’s exposure.

 5. Let older siblings be leaders